Average Cost of Homeowner’s Insurance

-In fact, the average homeowner’s insurance premium, which was just $508 in the year 2000, is estimated to climb to $879 this year.
+In fact, the average homeowner’s insurance premium, which was just $508 in the year 2000, increased to $1,192 at last glance (2016 data).

-That’s nearly a 75% jump in the cost of homeowner’s insurance, not welcome news for already struggling homeowners.
+That’s nearly a 135% jump in the cost of homeowner’s insurance, not welcome news for already struggling homeowners.